 At the same time, the Schaubühne showcases its productions abroad in over 100 performances every year: whether at big international theatre festivals like the Festival d’Avignon, the Salzburg Festival, the Athens & Epidaurus Festival, the Festival Internacional de Buenos Aires (FIBA) and the Territorija Festival in Moscow; or as guest performances at theatres around the world including in New York, Paris, Amsterdam, Rome, Quebec, São Paulo, London, Oslo, Ramallah, Melbourne, Ottawa, Taipei, Tel Aviv, Seoul, Rennes, Barcelona, Adelaide, Tokyo, Prague, Sydney, Montreal or Beijing.

-Every spring since 2000 the Festival of International New Drama (F.I.N.D.) has given internationally renowned theatre makers the opportunity to show their work at the Schaubühne.
-The recent focus has been upon writer-theatremakers who write and direct their own work or substantially develop existing dramatic material.
-Since 2011 F.I.N.D. has been complemented by the »F.I.N.D. plus« workshop programme which is a forum for acting, directing and dramaturgy students from several European countries.
+Every spring since 2000 the Festival International New Drama (FIND) has given internationally renowned theatre makers as well as new discoveries the opportunity to show their work at the Schaubühne.
+Thus, FIND not only brings new theatre from the most diverse linguistic and cultural regions to Berlin for the first time, but over the years the festival has also become a panorama of the most important productions of worldwide theatre creation – always committed to the basic idea of discovering new theatrical forms and texts – be it newly written or collectively developed plays.
+Since 2011 FIND has been complemented by the »FIND plus« workshop programme which is a forum for acting, directing and dramaturgy students from several European countries and the USA.